1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-What is the ICD-10 code for presbyesophagus?
+Presbyesophagus is classified under the ICD-10 code K22.7.

-What is the ICD-9 code for presbyesophagus?
+ICD-9 code presbyesophagus?

 The ICD-9 code for presbyesophagus is 530.8.

-What are the common symptoms of presbyesophagus?
+What are the earlier symptoms of presbyesophagus?

-Can I manage presbyesophagus at home?
+Will I be able to administer presbyesophagus at home?

 Related Blogs